markentier/markentier.tech/site/content/posts/2021/01/rust-wasm-on-aws-lambda-edge/index.md

 The other—probably way more interesting—function is `handler`, which takes the inputs from the JS side, does … a lot of nothing, and returns a request JSON blob for CloudFront to deal with.

-Currently the machinery reads the arbritray `JsValue` and tries to deserialize it into a struct, so we can deal with it in code.
+Currently the machinery reads the arbitrary `JsValue` and tries to deserialize it into a struct, so we can deal with it in code.
 This is definitely not the most efficient way of doing it, but the conversions in and out really avoid some current existing pain points.

 For example wasm-bindgen has not a great story around Rust enums, for now only very simple C-style enums are allowed.
 Meaning: for our CloudFront (CF) event data, which can be more strictly typed into either a CF request or response event, this does not play well with Rust's richer enums, as we cannot convince wasm-bindgen to use them.
 There is an [open issue][wb-2407] around this topic, but it was created just recently and thus no work has been done yet.
-Similarly Rust's `Vec` is also not fully suppored yet (see [issue 111][wb-111]), which might be the even bigger issue for some of us.
+Similarly Rust's `Vec` is also not fully supported yet (see [issue 111][wb-111]), which might be the even bigger issue for some of us.

 Workarounds can be a lot of Options and serialization skips, as I do internally anyway.